 It’s true that locked-in exposure may result in blown detail when brightness increases, but deliberate slight underexposure would definitely have given me more to work with when editing.
 I can manually override exposure but the camera still auto-adjusts within that setting.
 Even walking past the camera during recording can cause the exposure to flicker briefly.
 It looks naff.
 Other cameras can be set up to work around this and some lenses offer smoother transitions.
 Could it be fixed by a firmware update?
 I’m no expert, so perhaps not.
 See Justin Brown’s very helpful video below offering top tips for video-shooters.

 Apart from this auto-exposure problem I found in practice it was best not to trust the camera in continuous focussing mode.
 Every now and then it would slip in and out of focus regardless of my autofocus settings.
 That might be a hassle for the more typical vlogger but my style of shooting relies mainly on manual autofocus using the AF-L button.
 This locks the focussing on a single point.
-I didn’t experiment with other lenses.
+I haven’t experimented with other lenses as yet.
 A wide fast prime may do better.

 Maybe at this point I could make a few general observations and suggestions?
+Hope it doesn’t come across as some kind of rant.
 Producing videos at the computer can be really hard time-consuming work.
 I know.
 I’ve done just a few.
 I’ve watched many 100s of these videos over the years and there are a few bothersome issues that keep cropping up.

-All things considered then the X-E2 records HD and Full HD video that looks very good to me, especially on my smart TV.
+All things considered then the X-E2 records HD and Full HD video that looks very good to me, especially on larger screens.
 I’ve linked to two of my somewhat amateurish X-E2 videos below, one of them totally hand-held, both using the lightweight XC 16-50mm OIS II lens.
-Bear in mind that thanks to additional compression and all the sinister dark magic that goes on in the background, uploaded files typically won’t look as good as the originals.
-In my opinion this seems to be more of an issue for the little guy on YouTube than on Vimeo.
-If I’d 10,000 YouTube subscribers would I fare better?
-(Are YouTube “views” videos that have been watched the whole way through?
-It’s misleading if they’re not.)
+Bear in mind that thanks to additional compression and all the sinister dark magic that goes on in the background, uploaded files on YouTube typically won’t look as good as the originals.

 For more on shooting amateur video see HERE